slushman/code-sample/README.txt

 == Description ==

-Adds the Code Sample TinyMCE plugin to the editor.
+Adds the Code Sample TinyMCE plugin to the WorPress editor.

-The Code Sample plugin for TinyMCE is developer by TinyMCE.
+The [Code Sample](https://www.tinymce.com/docs/plugins/codesample/) plugin is developed by [TinyMCE](https://www.tinymce.com/).
 This plugin adds a code sample button, which brings up a modal window where the user can enter their code sample and select the language.
 The plugin inserts the code sample wrapped in `<pre>` and `<code>` tags.

 This plugin does not include syntax highlighting.